griptape-ai/griptape-docs/docs/griptape-cloud/dev-preview-faq.md

 5. You can now run your app.
 Try typing a prompt into the chat window.

-!!! info
+!!! note ""

-    "Your .zip archive file should contain the following files."
+    Your .zip archive file should contain the following files.

     - An app file named app.py to run the main application.
 Be sure to define the method in app.py to return a Griptape structure as follows:  def init_structure(*args) -> Structure:
     - A .env file that defines any necessary environment variables, such as API keys/values.